semaphoreci/docs/docs/essentials/tag-triggered-deployment.md

             - make test
 ```

-In order to automatically promote this pipeline to deployment phase defined in
+In order to automatically promote this pipeline to the deployment phase defined in
-your deployment pipeline you need to expand it with [promotions][promotions]:
+your deployment pipeline, you need to expand it with [promotions][promotions],
+as shown below:

 ```yaml
 promotions: